 The emergence of software-defined networks (SDNs) in cloud infrastructures has given users increased flexibility when it comes to network management.
-In this spirit, the OVH Public Cloud lets you design and build your network architecture on demand.
-By creating private networks, you implement virtual switches that can hot-connect your project instances in real time, without any service interruptions.
+In this spirit, the OVHcloud Public Cloud lets you design and build your network architecture on demand.
+By creating private networks, you implement virtual switches to connect your running project instances in real time, without any service interruptions.

 Extended networks between regions

 Public Cloud Private Networks are built on OVH vRack technology.
 You can use it to extend private networks between OVH datacentres, connecting instances across different regions around the world through private communication channels.